shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 There are several options for the OE SDK host-side plugin library to link with the SGX DCAP and quote-ex libraries.
-Experiments in implementation will help choose the most suitable option.
-In any case, from the software stack point of view, the choice only impacts the implementation of the host-side plugin library.
+From the software stack point of view, the options only differ in the implementation of the host-side plugin library.
-It does not impact the enclave-side plugin library or the OCALL interface.
+They share the same enclave-side plugin library implementation and the same OCALL interface.

-##### Option 1: Dynamic Detection and Loading of the Two Libraries
+##### Option 1: Runtime Detection and Loading of the Two Libraries

 With this option, the OE SDK host-side plugin library dynamically detects the presence of the two libraries and loads them at runtime.